When you’re looking around at how to start a blog or a website, Wix is one of the more common options that you’ll see mentioned every now and then.

 2. Very Easy to Manage Site: The ease-of-use doesn’t stop once your site is setup.
 There was a time where you actually needed training to setup and manage a website, especially a dynamic site like a blog that gets updated.
 At the very least, you needed a basic understanding of coding, and chances are your site wouldn’t look very good anyways.
 These days, it’s very easy to setup a beautiful site, to get it looking exactly how you want, and to keep it updated and fresh without having to write a single line of code.

 1. Support: One of the most important things that we love about Bluehost is how helpful their support staff are.
-Everyone is SUPER knowledgeable when it comes to WordPress, it’s truly their bread and butter.
+As we also noticed when we did out WIX vs Bluehost comparison, everyone is SUPER knowledgeable when it comes to WordPress, it’s truly their bread and butter.

 A final bonus point is simply the versatility.
 We’ve been pointing out all the benefits of using WordPress with Bluehost, but the nice thing is that if you don’t want to use WP – you can use any other content management system out there.